flashcordon/big-history/Histoire-système-solaire.md

 > * Le problème des CFC c'est qu'ils détruisent les molécules d'ozone sur Terre.
 Mais bon sur Mars il n'y a pas d'ozone à détruire.
 Mais à terme cela pourrait devenir problématique pour une installation humaine.
 - D'autres gaz à super-effet de serre ont aussi été envisagés, comme le C3F8 par exemple.

+***Modification de l'albédo***
+- Une autre méthode pour réchauffer Mars consiste à diminuer son albédo, c'est à dire la fraction de la lumière du Soleil que la planète renvoie dans l'espace.
+> Plus la planète est sombre, plus son albédo est petit.
+Une planète blanche a un albédo de 1,une palnète noire a un albédo de 0.
+- On peut augmenter la température de la planète de 98°C si on fait passer son albédo de 25% actuellement à 10%.
+- Pour cela, on peut assombrir les calottes polaires de Mars en y balançant des astéroides riches en carbone, ou en injectant de la poussière dans sa haute atmosphère.

+***Modification de l'insolation***
+- might also be realized through the development of suitably bioengineered dark-colored plants or algae
+- the insolation can be increased externally by the means of large space mirrors.
+- the beauty of solar sails
+(Figure 6.17) is that they can be placed in orbits that are controlled not only by the gravitational force of a specific planet but also the pressure force resulting from an interaction with the Sun’s radiation field.
+Aerospace engineer and science fiction writer Robert Forward realized in the late 1980 s that this combination of forces could be balanced one against the other and used to place a solar sail in a fixed position relative to the planet–Sun line.
+Moving beyond the equatorial geosynchronous location commonly used by Earthorbiting broadcast satellites today, solar sails can be made to occupy fixed sky positions at any inclination above or below the equatorial plane.
+Forward has introduced the term ‘‘statite’’ to describe a solar sail occupying a fixed sky position with respect to a planet
+- Robert Zubrin and Christopher McKay have argued (see Note 3) that the southern Martian polar cap might be heated by an additional 58 through the use of a 250-km-diameter statite located 214,000 km from the center of Mars in the anti-Sun direction.
+A 350-km- diameter statite would provide about 108 of additional polar heating.
+- Solar sails as large
+as a Mars-heating statite, however, will need to be constructed in a low-gravity environment

 We want to answer the question of whether it is possible to mobilize gases present on Mars today in nonatmospheric reservoirs by emplacing them into the atmosphere, and increase the pressure and temperature so that plants or humans could survive at the surface.